Self-care is about looking after yourself. It requires self-reflection, self-awareness, and the ability to meet your own needs.

-Our body needs a huge amount of water to work at optimum efficiency, but we lose fluid throughout the day.
+Our body needs a lot of water to work optimally, but we lose fluid throughout the day.

-By drinking water, we keep our fluid levels topped up, and our body can function effectively.
+Drinking water keeps our fluid levels topped up, and our bodies can function effectively.

-However, you should aim for at least 5 glasses of water per day.
+However, you should aim for at least 5 glasses of water daily.
 This replaces the fluids that you lose naturally.

-It’s suspected that almost 75% of American adults suffer from dehydration, and will only drink 2.5 cups of water per day.
+Almost 75% of American adults are suspected of dehydration and will only drink 2.5 cups of water daily.

 Is Milk Better For Hydration Than Water?